JosefNemec/Playnite/doc/tutorials/themes/manualEditing.md

 * Create empty folder inside of `Themes` directory (and `Fullscreen` or `Desktop` subdirectory).
 * Create theme [manifest file](manifestFile.md).
     * Set proper `Mode` and `ThemeApiVersion` fields. `ThemeApiVersion` of currently installed Playnite version can be found by opening `About Playnite` menu from Desktop mode.
-* Copy original theme file (xaml, image etc.) to the new folder (make sure you keep the directory structure).
+* Copy original theme file you want to edit (xaml, image etc.) to the new folder (make sure you keep the directory structure).
 * Make changes to copied file using any text editor.

 Testing changes